pawelhachula/pawelhachula/README.md

 - ⚡ Fun fact: ...
 ## About me
 -->
+# Hi there 👋
 I am at the beginning of my path to being a manual software tester.
 I have been interested in software testing for several months.
 I devote my free time to intensive learning of theories, technologies, and related issues.
 So far, I've been learning on my own from Udemy courses, books, blogs, etc. I am currently gaining valuable experience in a training and internship project, after which I will be looking for employment as a junior manual software tester.
 In the future, I want to develop towards test automation.

-- 🌱 I’m currently learning software testing
-- 👯 I’m looking for my first job as manual software tester
+- 📫 I’m looking for my first job as manual software tester
-- 📫 Please, check my [PORTFOLIO](https://github.com/pawelhachula/PORTFOLIO) repository for check more informations about my knowledge, courses and certificates

 # My portfolio